 Other than this even though, nothing unwanted to report.

-The only way I’d be able to find negatives is by comparison, however only by creating unfair comparisons.
+The only way I’d be able to find negatives is by comparison, however only by making unfair comparisons.
 For example it’s obviously a lot bigger than the Bambino plus, so by that comparison it’s big.

 It takes 5 minutes or so to warm up, so compared with the Bambino plus and Barista pro that’s slow.
 It’s around three times the price of the bambino plus and roughly twice the price as the barista express, so by that comparison, it’s expensive.